onflow/flow/docs/content/dapp-development/testnet-deployment.md

 To start, you'll need to generate an asymmetric cryptographic key pair (see [Accounts & Keys](/concepts/accounts-and-keys) for a list of supported algorithms).

-For Testnet, it's easy to generate a new key pair with the [Flow CLI](/flow-cli):
+For Testnet, you can generate a new key pair with the [Flow CLI](/flow-cli):

 ```sh
 > flow keys generate